whaison/psxact/README.md

 ## Current Status

-Currently, the emulator hangs after drawing the Sony&trade; logo while trying to communicate with the CD-ROM drive.
-Textured primitives are partially implemented.
+Currently, the emulator can get through the BIOS, but hasn't booted any commercial games yet.
+A software rasterizer is used to attempt pixel accurate graphical output, the results are quite nice!

 ![Current status](images/current.png)